aspose-diagram/Aspose.Diagram-Products/diagram/net/viewer/vssx/_index.md

 {{% blocks/products/pf/agp/content h2="How to View VSSX File Using C#" %}}

- In order to view VSSX file, weвЂ™ll use [Aspose.Diagram for .NET](https://products.aspose.com/diagram/net) API which is a feature-rich, powerful and easy to use API for C# platform to be used with any Viewer.
+ In order to view VSSX file, we’ll use
+ [Aspose.Diagram for .NET](https://products.aspose.com/diagram/net)
+ API which is a feature-rich, powerful and easy to use API for C# platform to be used with any Viewer.
 Open [NuGet](https://www.nuget.org/packages/aspose.diagram)